elastisys/compliantkubernetes-apps/docs/development/README.md

   - Will not pull in `ingress-nginx`
 - `fluentd` via `apply --include-transitive-needs --selector app=fluentd`
   - Requires object storage
-  - Requires a fix to check S3 protocol
 - `grafana` via `apply --include-transitive-needs --selector app=grafana`
-  - Will not pull in `ingress-nginx`
+  - Will not pull in `ingress-nginx` or `thanos`
-  - Requires object storage due to `thanos`
 - `harbor` via `apply --include-transitive-needs --selector app=harbor`
   - Will not pull in `ingress-nginx`
   - Requires object storage
+  - Requires `persistence.disableRedirect: true` with internal S3
 - `opensearch` via `apply --include-transitive-needs --selector app=opensearch`
   - Will not pull in `ingress-nginx`
   - Requires object storage